-How to Change the Default File Format for Screenshots in Windows
+How to Change the Default Screenshot File Format in Windows PC

 Armed with this information, you’ll now be able to easily take screenshots on your PC.
 All the screenshot tools listed above work equally well and which method you should choose completely depends on personal preference and the type of screenshots you need to capture.
-I usually find myself using the ‘Windows + PrtScr’ shortcut for the most part because it’s fairly straightforward, but I also make use of the Snipping Tool when I need to take screenshots of just a small part of my screen.
-It’s worth noting that Microsoft has already revealed plans for improving its in-built screenshot tool for Windows and the new screenshot utility, called Snip and Sketch, is expected to start rolling out with an upcoming Windows 10 update.
+I usually find myself using the ‘Windows + PrtScr’ shortcut for the most part because it’s fairly straightforward, but I also make use of the Snipping Tool when I need to capture just a small part of my screen.